sparkfun/SparkFun_Optical_Tracking_Odometry_Sensor/docs/hardware_overview.md

 ## Power

-The Red LED indicator lights when power is provided to the board.
+The LED indicator lights when power is provided to the board.

 <!--
 <figure markdown>